-Unlock the Power of WooCommerce: Email Invoices with Pay Now Link
+WooCommerce Invoicing: Email Invoices with Pay Now Links

 If you use the WooCommerce extension for WordPress to manage your website, you know its basic eCommerce functionality is excellent.
 It's ideal for running an online store where customers can drop items in their cart and check out with a credit card.